chimericdream/worldofpannotia.com/src/equipment/magic-items/rods/index.md

 crumbTitles: [Equipment, Magic Items]
 ---

-Rods are generally scepterlike devices that have unique magical powers and do not usually have charges.
+Rods are generally scepter-like devices that have unique magical powers and do not usually have charges.
 Anyone can use a rod.

 **Physical Description:** Rods weigh approximately 5 pounds.